mpdf/mpdf.github.io/css-stylesheets/supported-css.md

 (mPDF >= 4.0)

-NB Only supported for top-level elements i.e. where the parent element is <body>.
+NB Only supported for top-level elements i.e. where the parent element is &lt;body&gt;.
 Fixed-position or floating elements nested inside other fixed-position or floating elements are not supported.

 </td>
 </tr>